Mike Pagliarulo: Playing career

 Pagliarulo graduated from Medford High School in Massachusetts in 1978 and played college baseball at the University of Miami for the Miami Hurricanes.
 In 1980, he played collegiate summer baseball with the Chatham A's of the Cape Cod Baseball League.
 He was drafted by the New York Yankees in sixth round of the 1981 Major League Baseball draft.

 Pagliarulo joined the parent club on July 1, 1984, and spent just over five years with the Yankees before going to the San Diego Padres in 1989.
+Although not a high average hitter, Pagliarulo was a long ball specialist as he belted 19 in 1985, 28 in 1986 and a career high of 32 in 1987 with outstanding defensive skills to go along.
+That promptly drew comparisons with former great Yankee third baseman Graig Nettles.
+But Pagliarulo never quite lived up to expectation, as he never came close to those numbers again.
+After hitting 15 homeruns in 1988 and 4 in 1989 in 74 games, he was traded to the San Diego Padres.
 After a year and a half in San Diego, Pagliarulo moved back to the American League when he joined the Minnesota Twins just before the start of the 1991 season.
 It was with Minnesota that Pagliarulo won his only World Series championship as the starting third baseman in 1991.
 Pagliarulo remained with Minnesota for the following 1992 season and part of the 1993 season.
 He was acquired by the Orioles on August 15, 1993, in a transaction that was completed the following day when Erik Schullstrom was sent to the Twins.
 At the time, the Orioles needed depth at third base with Leo Gómez on the disabled list but had been unsuccessful in its pursuit of the Cincinnati Reds' Chris Sabo.

-Pagliarulo was out of Major League Baseball during the strike-shortened 1994 season, playing the season for the Japanese league's Seibu Lions, where he was a teammate of current Lions manager Tsutomu Ito.
+Pagliarulo was out of Major League Baseball in 1994, playing for the NPB Pacific League's Seibu Lions, where he was a teammate of current Lions manager Tsutomu Ito.
+The team clinched the Pacific League with a 76-52-2 record (games are limited to 12 innings, except in the Japan Series, which was 15 in 1994).
+In the Japan Series, Pagliarulo's Seibu team faced the Yomiuri Giants, featuring his 1991 Twins teammate Dan Gladden in a side story where either player could win another championship.
+The Giants, featuring 20-year old Hideki Matsui (who in 2009 also won championships on both sides of the Pacific Ocean), won the Fall Classic, 4-2.

 At the age of 35, Pagliarulo resumed his career when he signed with the Texas Rangers, where he finished his career before retiring after the 1995 season.